owlbear-rodeo/owlbear-rodeo-legacy/src/docs/howTo/usingFog.md

 [embed:](https://www.youtube.com/embed/AMLmyaXMyYA)

 The Fog Tool allows you to add hidden areas to control what the other party members can see on your map.
-To access the Fog Tool click the Fog Tool Button in the top right of the map view.
+To access the Fog Tool click the Fog Tool button in the top right of the map view.

 ![Using Fog](usingFog)